 “I bring lots of stuff when I travel.
 My essentials are sunscreen, sunglasses, swimwear and my camera.
-Aside from that, I want fun shirts, comfortable linen pants, flip-flops, sandals and sneakers.”
+Aside from that I want fun shirts, comfortable linen trousers, flip-flops, sandals and sneakers.”

 WHERE TO EAT

-“I love seafood, and we have so much of it in Portugal.
+“I love sea food, and we have so much of it in Portugal.
 There is a delicacy called caracóis, which is snails, that I always crave in the summer!
-There are some really nice spots in Comporta [the town], one of my favorites is a small local restaurant named Sao Joao.
+There are some really nice spots in Comporta [the town], one of my favourites is a small local restaurant named Sao Joao.
 On Comporta Beach there’s an awesome juice bar with hammocks and lounge chairs named Mosquito bar, and next to it is the restaurant Comporta Café.”